SmileDirectClub customers who had issues with their teeth after using the company’s aligners.

 What Can I Do?

-If you decide to take legal action against SmileDirect, you may be able to get a refund for your aligners, as well as reimbursement for any associated dental treatment.
-To learn more, fill out the form on this page.
+Attorneys working with ClassAction.org want to speak to as many SmileDirectClub customers as possible to assist in their investigation.
+They may be able to help customers get refunds for their aligners, as well as reimbursement for any associated dental treatment.
+To learn more about your options, fill out the form on this page.
 There’s no cost and no obligation.